Time To Read: 17 minutes

-Arguably, the most significant development in hearing aid technology over the last few years, has been direct connectivity between hearing devices and mobile phones.
-Bluetooth has been a longstanding feature of hearing aids but has previously required a ‘middle man’ device worn on the user to connect the two technologies.
-With the development of direct connectivity, we have seen more varied opportunities for utilisation, as well as increased convenience and ‘fun’ for hearing aid users.
+Arguably, the most significant development in hearing aid technology over the last few years, has been direct connection between hearing devices and mobile phones.
+Bluetooth has been a longstanding feature of wireless hearing aids but has previously required a ‘middle man’ device worn on the user to connect the two technologies.
+With the development of direct wireless hearing aid technology, we have seen more varied opportunities for utilisation, as well as increased convenience and ‘fun’ for hearing aid users.
 Most importantly, we have seen substantial benefit from this technology for those previously struggling to hear on the phone!